Deividasss/bodyBuilding-react-project/README.md

 This is me small personal React project.
 Application is incomplete so it has many flaws and bugs.
-This project without Back-End, so authentication doesn't work.
+Project without Back-End, so authentication doesn't work.

 ## What you can find in this application: